ansilove/AnsiLove.framework/README.md

 	BOOL fileHasComments;
 	BOOL fileHasFlags;

 The first property, `fileHasRecord` stands above the others, which means if a file doesn't have a SAUCE record, it's evident it doesn't have SAUCE comments and objects.
 My advice: don't check `fileHasComments` and `fileHasFlags` if you already know there is no SAUCE record.
-Don't get my wrong, nothing will explode if you do so.
+Don't get my wrong, nothing will explode if you do so (not even the sun).
 But the answer will always be NO in that case so it's a waste of time.
 What if a file contains a SAUCE record on the other hand?
 It's nevertheless possible it doesn't have comments and objects.
 So if `fileHasRecord` is YES, you should try the other two BOOL values as well.
 Let's assume your class instance is still `*sauce` and you now checked for all three BOOL types, knowing the details.
 How to retrieve the SAUCE?
 Easy. `ALSauceMachine` stores the SAUCE record into properties, right at your fingertips:

 	NSString  *ID;
 	NSString  *version;